cds-snc/digital-canada-ca/content/en/blog/posts/learning-from-the-people-who-want-to-use-our-reporting-service-but-might-not-use-it-now.md

 ## How are you and the team using this information to make the experience better for people to report?

-[We put together a document](https://digital.canada.ca/files/rcmp-barriers-to-reporting-en.docx) that highlights all the reasons why people don’t report.
+**Mel:** [We put together a document](https://digital.canada.ca/files/rcmp-barriers-to-reporting-en.docx) that highlights all the reasons why people don’t report.
 We listed all those bad experiences and barriers, and we asked ourselves, “What can we learn from these?
 How can we look at each of those points of discontent and turn them into positive experiences, or prevent them in the future?”

 We took the data from the existing experience of reporting and created design recommendations in the form of a [checklist](https://digital.canada.ca/files/rcmp-design-recommendations-en.docx).
 This checklist became the standard for a good reporting experience which our designers, developers, and product manager relied on throughout prototyping.